EnigmaCurry/d.rymcg.tech/faasd/README.md

 # Faasd

-[Faasd](https://github.com/openfaas/faasd) is a lightweight compute platform for running serverless functions in short-lived containers created on demand.
-Faasd does not natively support Docker, it runs its own container runner, and it is also dependent on systemd.
-However, it can be forced to run in Docker with [sysbox](https://github.com/nestybox/sysbox#readme).
+[Faasd](https://github.com/openfaas/faasd) is a lightweight compute platform for running "serverless" functions in short-lived containers that are created on demand.
+Faasd does not natively support Docker (it runs its own container runner and it is dependent on systemd), however, it can be forced to run in Docker with [sysbox](https://github.com/nestybox/sysbox#readme).

-## Configure sysbox host
+## Configure sysbox on the Docker host

 Login to your Docker host as root, and install sysbox:

 ```
+## Run this on the docker host:
 (set -ex
 sudo DEBIAN_FRONTEND=noninteractive apt install -y \
      jq fuse rsync linux-headers-$(uname -r)